Strawberry Layer Cake with Dairy-Free Whipped Icing

 - In a large bowl, whisk sorghum flour, rice flour and potato starch until well combined.

 - Store in an airtight container in a cool, dark place up to 1 month.
-For longer storage, keep in the refrigerator up to 6 months or in the freezer up to 1 year.
+(See introduction for longer storage.)

 - Before using, bring to room temperature.
 Just before measuring, whisk the flour blend to aerate.
 Sifting is not necessary if you whisk.